zguo0525/zguo0525.github.io/index.md

 ### **Value Creation + Investment = Wealth**

-I am an investor, entrepreneur, and physicist, obtained my Ph.D. at MIT on data-efficient machine learning.
+I am an investor and entrepreneur, obtained my Ph.D. at MIT on data-efficient machine learning.

-Prior to MIT, I received my B.A. with the highest honor in physics and minors in English and EECS from UC Berkeley.
+Prior to MIT, I received my B.A. with the highest honor in physics from UC Berkeley.
 In the past, I have co-founded multiple startups and a venture DAO, each driven by the common goal of pushing the boundaries of **what's possible** and making a lasting impact **with practical solutions**.

 # News
 In summer 2024, I will be joining Apple AIML Residency Program for Apple Intelligence and Siri.